ahayden/notebook/Enigma2020.md

 #### [Securing the Software Supply Chain](https://www.usenix.org/conference/enigma2020/presentation/valsorda)

 - Provenance (universal name and permanent version), Availability (making sure versions can be incorporated when needed, Go uses a proxy service that can be defined at build time and uses cached copies of all modules), Integrity (no trust in proxies, central entities, first use, or developer key management).
-- Go uses a checksum database- the go client uses a Merkle tree for accountability of an append only database of checksums for all modules.
+- Go uses a checksum database- the go client uses a tree of hashes for accountability of an append only database of checksums for all modules.
 The database is served as tiles that can be cached locally.
 - Go prefers to copy rather than trust dependency sources
 See: https://research.swtch.com/deps